Python Binary File Guide: Practical Read, Parse, Write

 file = open("example.bin", "rb") # 'rb' means "read in binary mode"

-binary_data = file.read() # Read the file content
+binary_data = file.read() # Read the contents of the file

 file.close() # Close the file

-However, with this method, if you forget to explicitly call close(), the file may not be closed, causing a resource leak.
-Therefore, in Python it is common practice to use the with statement for safer file handling.
+However, with this method, if you do not explicitly call close(), the file will not be closed, which can cause resource leaks.
+Therefore, in Python it is common to use the with statement to open files safely.

-2.2 Safe Binary Reading with the with Statement
+2.2 Safe Binary File Reading Using the with Statement

-The with statement automatically closes the file when done, ensuring that resources are properly released even if an error occurs.
+Using the with statement automatically closes the file, so resources are properly released even if an error occurs.

 Example: Safe Reading of Binary Data